 - You can choose whether or not your practice is published in our online Provider Directory.

 - Electronic Health Records (EHR) Provider Incentive Program provides financial support for practices wanting to move to or upgrade their electronic health record systems.

-- Colorado’s Accountable Care Collaborative (ACC) Program - Primary care practices that enroll as providers in the ACC receive practice support, client-level health data, and help coordinating both medical and non-medical care for their patients.
+- Colorado’s Accountable Care Collaborative (ACC) Program - Primary care practices that enroll as Primary Care Medical Providers (PCMPs) in the ACC receive practice support, client-level health data, and help coordinating both medical and non-medical care for their patients.
 Providers also receive additional payments for enrolled patients and for supporting important quality and health outcomes.

-To find out more about becoming a Medicaid provider, watch the Department of Health Care Policy and Financing's brief 10-minute webinar hosted by the Department's Chief Medical Office, Dr. Judy Zerzan.
+To find out more about becoming a Health First Colorado provider, watch the Department of Health Care Policy and Financing's brief 10-minute webinar hosted by the Department's Chief Medical Office, Dr. Judy Zerzan.

 "Predictability is huge!
 In a practice, efficiency is all about scheduling time.
 Medicaid is quite clear about what is covered and what is not so we actually spend less time supporting claims and more time with our patients."